nicknovitski/nicknovitski.github.io/_posts/2012-10-19-how-to-never-type-bundle-exec-ever-again.md

 I told that story partly because `bundle exec` makes me angry enough that I have trouble discussing it directly.
 Please, for your own sake, do what it takes to stop typing it.

-> It is a profoundly erroneous truism, repeated by all copy-books and by eminent people when they are making speeches, that we should cultivate the habit of thinking of what we are doing.
-The precise opposite is the case.
-Civilization advances by extending the number of important operations which we can perform without thinking about them.
-Operations of thought are like cavalry charges in a battle — they are strictly limited in number, they require fresh horses, and must only be made at decisive moments.
->
-><cite>Alfred North Whitehead</cite>